N-Acetylglutamic acid

 N-Acetylglutamic acid (also referred to as N-acetylglutamate, abbreviated NAG, chemical formula C_{7}H_{11}NO_{5}) is biosynthesized from glutamate and acetylornithine by ornithine acetyltransferase, and from glutamic acid and acetyl-CoA by the enzyme N-acetylglutamate synthase.
 The reverse reaction, hydrolysis of the acetyl group, is catalyzed by a specific hydrolase.
 It is the first intermediate involved in the biosynthesis of arginine in prokaryotes and simple eukaryotes and a regulator in the process known as the urea cycle that converts toxic ammonia to urea for excretion from the body in vertebrates.

 Discovery

-N-Acetylglutamic acid is an extracellular metabolite isolated from the prokaryote Rhizobium trifolii that was characterized using many structure determination techniques such as proton nuclear magnetic resonance (^{1}H NMR) spectroscopy, Fourier-transform infrared spectroscopy, and gas chromatography-mass spectrometry.
+N-Acetylglutamic acid is an extracellular metabolite isolated from the prokaryote Rhizobium leguminosarum that was characterized using many structure determination techniques such as proton nuclear magnetic resonance (^{1}H NMR) spectroscopy, Fourier-transform infrared spectroscopy, and gas chromatography-mass spectrometry.

 In Rhizobium, extracellular build-up of N-acetylglutamic acid is due to metabolism involving nod factor genes on a symbiotic plasmid.
 When the nod factors are mutated, less N-acetylglutamic acid is produced.